VirgilSecurity/awesome-virgil/docs/create-app.rst

 .. image:: Images/CompleteKeysGenerate.png

-4. Your app is created, it’s time :doc:`add-access-token` to it.
+4. Your app is created, it’s time to :doc:`add-access-token`.